Home > Getting a Long Stay Visa for Portugal: What to Do in 2026

 Keep in mind, however, that these lists of requirements can change.
 Make sure you get all actionable information about visas from the Portugal Embassy's official site (or from one of their trusted partners, such as a visa processor).

-Like a temporary long stay visa, additional documents will be required, and what those documents are depends on the specific visa you're applying for.
+Like a temporary long-stay visa, additional documents will be required, and what those documents are depends on the specific visa you're applying for.
 If you're establishing residency to move with an EU spouse, for example, a marriage license will likely be required.